ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Relying Party, Verifier.

-The reader is assumed to be familiar with common vocabulary and concepts defined in {{RFC5280}} such as certificate, signature, attribute, verifier.
+The reader is assumed to be familiar with common vocabulary and concepts defined in {{RFC5280}} such as certificate, signature, attribute, verification and validation.

 In order to avoid confusion, this document generally capitalizes RATS terms such as Attester, Relying Party, and Claim.